Northeastern University: Greek Sing and Take It To The Floor

+Greek Sing and Take It To The Floor are flagship dance competitions organized by the Northeastern Interfraternity Council and Panhellenic Council, held each spring and fall, respectively, in Blackman Auditorium.
+Each event randomly pairs every sorority and fraternity on campus, with chapters rehearsing and fundraising throughout the semester to compete in a choreographed performance judged by professional dance industry experts on synchronization, energy, and school spirit.
+The events have run for over 30 years, serving as the largest Greek life philanthropy event in Massachusetts and the primary showcase for chapter identity at Northeastern.

 Underwear ("Undie") Run

 Started in 2005, the Underwear Run is a Northeastern-sponsored event around fall midterm season in which students strip down to their underwear and run a track around campus and near parts of the city.
 The Northeastern University Police Department (NUPD) supervises the event to maintain the flow of traffic through the city.
 Students have described it as a "liberating experience" that "brings a sense of community and builds school spirit."
-Though the event was officially cancelled in 2020 and 2021 due to COVID-19 concerns, it was unofficially organized by students in fall of 2021.
+Though the event was officially canceled in 2020 and 2021 due to COVID-19 concerns, it was unofficially organized by students in 2021 anyway.

 Husky Hunt

 Organized by the Resident Student Association, Husky Hunt is a 24-hour city-wide scavenger hunt that has 50 teams of students roaming around the Greater Boston area in search of locations that correspond to clues, games, puzzles, and riddles.
 The scavenger hunt starts with a preliminary qualifying quiz of which only 1/3 of the total group of participating teams progress to the hunt.